jacobdufault/fullserializer/README.md

 ## Installation

 Import the `Source` folder into your Unity project!
 You're good to go!
+(Also see the DLL based import at the bottom of this document).

 # Usage